As part of the funding cycle, countries apply for funding from the Global Fund through a multistep process.

-To access country funding, countries apply through the process outlined below.
+To access country funding, Country Coordinating Mechanisms apply through the processes outlined below.

-Using the relevant national strategic plan and country dialogue as the basis, a Country Coordinating Mechanism will develop a funding request, which is the plan for how the country would use the allocated funds if approved.
+Using the relevant national strategic plan and country dialogue as the basis, a Country Coordinating Mechanism will develop a prioritized funding request, which is the plan for how the country would use the allocated funds if approved.
 A funding request may be for HIV, TB, malaria and/or resilient and sustainable systems for health, and can also be combined.
-As such, a Country Coordinating Mechanism may submit more than one funding request.
+Only one funding request may be submitted per eligible component.
 A request can be submitted during any review “window” during the cycle.

-Countries are encouraged to include with their funding application a request to fund priority programs that should be fully funded but cannot immediately be because of a lack of funding.
+Countries are encouraged to include with their funding application a request to fund priority interventions that should be fully funded but cannot immediately be because of a lack of funding.
 This “prioritized above allocation request” is reviewed by the Technical Review Panel so that the strategically focused and technically sound interventions can be registered as “unfunded quality demand.”
-If additional funding becomes available, such as through a donor, the interventions on the register may be funded.
+If additional funding becomes available, such as through a donor, the interventions on the register may be funded and integrated into grants.

 The Global Fund’s Technical Review Panel reviews the submitted funding request.
 The panel is an independent body that assesses the quality of the application.
 The panel may ask for changes, or make recommendations for improvement.